Samuel François-Steininger has colourised footage from the NFSA collection of the last Tasmanian Tiger in captivity.

 He was keen to deploy their skills on this nitrate negative film of a thylacine.
 Naturalist David Fleay shot the original footage in black-and-white at Beaumaris Zoo, Hobart in December 1933:

-The colourised Fleay film features Benjamin, the last captive thylacine.
-We see Benjamin lying down, walking around the perimeter of the small enclosure, opening his mouth wide, sniffing the air and scratching.
+The colourised Fleay film features the last captive thylacine.
+We see the thylacine lying down, walking around the perimeter of the small enclosure, opening its mouth wide, sniffing the air and scratching.

 Fleay, a conservationist who advanced the breeding of endangered species in captivity, was bitten on the buttocks after shooting the film.
 At just under 80 seconds, Fleay's footage is the longest single film of the 10 separate thylacine films known to exist.